Birth control in Africa: Public policy

-The BMC Public Health inquiry into the use of birth control methods among sexually-active adolescents, surmised that to improve on overall contraceptive-use, "the development of country-specific sexual health education and youth-friendly sexual and reproductive health interventions that target risky adolescents and promote adolescent-parent effective communication" would be needed.
+The BMC Public Health inquiry into the use of birth control methods among sexually-active adolescents surmised that to improve on overall contraceptive-use, "the development of country-specific sexual health education and youth-friendly sexual and reproductive health interventions that target risky adolescents and promote adolescent-parent effective communication" would be needed.

 Recently, a new approach that promotes spousal discussion of contraception has been proposed as a policy strategy to narrow the gender gap in wanting to have children.
 Men are usually the decision makers on birth control use, and therefore should be the targeted audience of educational campaigns.
 Discussion between spouses is expected to increase contraceptive use.
-This is because a reason women cite for not using contraception, is an expected concern of their husband's disapproval.
+This is because a reason women cite for not using contraception is an expected concern of their husband's disapproval.

-At the 1994 Cairo International Conference on Population and Development, an emphasis was made on human lives rather than statistics when considering the impacts of population increase, with a particular emphasis on improving healthcare and reproductive rights in Sub-Saharan Africa.
-Recommendations were made to governments in countries throughout Africa, to prioritise sexual and reproductive health services and make family planning universally accessible.
+At the 1994 Cairo International Conference on Population and Development, an emphasis was made on human lives rather than statistics when considering the impacts of population increase, with a particular emphasis on improving healthcare and reproductive rights in sub-Saharan Africa.
+Recommendations were made to governments in countries throughout Africa to prioritise sexual and reproductive health services and make family planning universally accessible.

 In 2000, the London Summit on Family Planning attempted to make modern contraceptive services accessible to an additional 120 million women in 69 of the world's poorest countries by the year 2020.
 The summit hoped to eradicate discrimination or coercion against girls who seek contraceptives.

 The United Nations created the 'Every Woman Every Child' initiative in 2010 to assess the progress toward meeting women's contraceptive needs and modern family planning services.
 Setting their initiative through goals of expected increases in usage of modern contraceptive methods, acts as an indicator of the effectiveness of these interventions.

-The World Health Organisation actively encourages sexual and reproductive health rights for all women and girls, and recognises a need for effective, and sustainable policies or interventions which can produce this.
-Sustainable and Development Goals (SDG), run by the United Nations, has set a target to ensure universal access to sexual and reproductive health care services (particularly in the form of family planning and birth control) and strives to implement these within the health policies and programmes of members states.
+The World Health Organization actively encourages sexual and reproductive health rights for all women and girls, and recognises a need for effective, and sustainable policies or interventions which can produce this.
+The United Nations, through its Sustainable Development Goals, has set a goal of ensuring universal access to sexual and reproductive health care services (particularly in the form of family planning and birth control) and strives to implement these within the health policies and programmes of members states by 2030.
 54 African countries are part of the United Nations, including Burkina Faso, Ghana and Rwanda.

 One of the Millennium Development Goals is improving maternal health.
-In developing countries, the maternal mortality rate is fifteen-times higher than in the developed regions.
+In developing countries, the maternal mortality rate is fifteen times higher than in the developed regions.
 The Maternal Health Initiative called for countries to reduce their maternal mortality rate by three quarters by 2015.
 Eritrea is one of the four African countries to successfully achieve some or most of the Millennium Development Goals, resulting in a rate of less than 350 deaths per 100,000 births.